Most people know that smoking tobacco causes lung problems like bronchitis, but what about cannabis?

 Therefore, it is worth investigating the different options available.
 There is more choice than ever for cannabis consumers who wish to avoid smoking.
 Consequently, it should be easy to find something to satisfy every need.

-So, why not try an alternative consumption method next time you visit the dispensary?
-You will immediately see how easy it is to enjoy marijuana without causing bronchitis and lung disease.
+So, why not try an alternative consumption method when next at a dispensary?
+There are many alternative ways to enjoy marijuana without causing bronchitis and lung disease.